rapid7/metasploit-framework/Landing-Pull-Requests.md

 # Collaboration between contributors

 Note the important bit here: **you do not need commit rights to Rapid7 to fork pull requests**.
-If Alice knows the solution to some problem Bob's pull request that Juan pointed out, it is **easy** for Alice to provide that solution by following the procedure above. `git blame` will still work correctly, commit histories will all be accurate, everyone on the pull request will be notified of Alice's changes, and Juan doesn't have to wait around for Bob to figure out how to use `send_request_cgi()' or whatever the problem was.
+If Alice knows a solution to Bob's pull request that Juan pointed out, it is **easy** for Alice to provide that solution by following the procedure above. `git blame` will still work correctly, commit histories will all be accurate, everyone on the pull request will be notified of Alice's changes, and Juan doesn't have to wait around for Bob to figure out how to use `send_request_cgi()` or whatever the problem was.

 # Landing to upstream